People & Operations

 The Smithsonian has facilities throughout the United States and Central America, ranging from the newest museum on the National Mall, the National Museum of African American History and Culture, to the century-old Carnegie Mansion in New York that houses the Cooper Hewitt, Smithsonian Design Museum, to tropical research stations in Panama, and telescope arrays in Arizona and Hawaii.
 Our expert facilities staff manage the Institution’s complex requirements, including care of fragile collections, support for critical scientific research, hosting millions of visitors, and maintaining our historic and diverse infrastructure.
 Learn more about our capital projects.

 The Smithsonian is committed to the preservation of our environment and considers sustainable design and improvements in environmental, energy and economic performance an integral part of its operations.
 It is on track towards meeting its goals for greenhouse gas emissions.
 It has steadily improved its recycling and composting rate to divert non-hazardous waste from landfills.
 It continues to reduce its energy intensity use (EIU), a challenge given facilities that require 24/7 operation to protect irreplaceable collections and serve millions of visitors.
 The Institution is focused on obtaining Leadership in Energy and Environmental Design (LEED) green building certification for existing buildings and new facilities projects.
-It recently earned LEED GOLD certification for new construction of the National Museum of African American History and Culture, and LEED certification for its Gamboa Research Laboratory in Panama.
+It recently earned LEED certification for its Gamboa Research Laboratory in Panama, and was awarded the prestigious American Institute of Architects 2019 best contemporary architecture award for the LEED GOLD National Museum of African American History and Culture.
 Learn more about Smithsonian sustainability initiatives here.